 OR

 b) an academic proposed project - projects proposed by leading academics at Durham University.
 You will develop your research proposal with the information provided by the academic in the respective project description.
-You can access projects here.
+You can access the projects pdf here: Laidlaw Undergraduate Leadership and Research Scholarship Programme Academic-led Project Proposals 2026.

 The application process comprises an application form and, for shortlisted individuals, an interview.
-In some individual cases for those applying against a specific project listed from university academics or foundation partners, there may be an additional selection stage required.
+In some individual cases, for those applying against a specific project listed by university academics or foundation partners, there may be an additional selection stage required.

 For the application form, you will need to:

 Design your research project.
 If self-defined, we advise that you seek advice and discuss your ideas with your chosen supervisor in the first instance; your project can be original or related to research that is ongoing in the University.
-If part of a larger research programme your project must be designed to make a specific contribution.
-Watch this video on developing your research proposal.
+If part of a larger research programme, your project must be designed to make a specific contribution.

-If applying against a pre-defined academic-led project, you will need to meet with them before submitting your application.
+All applicants will need to meet with the research supervisor before submitting the application.

 Self-proposed projects